Izmir Travel Guide

 Izmir is Turkey's third largest city, a busy port, commercial centre and gateway to the Aegean Coast, but despite its size (population around three million) and importance it still retains enough holiday ambience to draw visitors to linger.
-Izmir is lively and cosmopolitan, and it is also scenic with palm-lined promenades lining the bay, backed by graceful avenues and attractive horizontal terraces rising up the slopes of the surrounding mountains.
+Izmir is lively and cosmopolitan, and it is also scenic with palm-lined promenades lining the bay, backed by graceful avenues, and with attractive, horizontal terraces rising up the slopes of the surrounding mountains.

-The holiday destination of Izmir is renowned for its many seafood restaurants, but whatever your taste it is catered for in this city, which is well supplied with extremely affordable good eateries, particularly along the Kordon Boyu Promenade.
-The local speciality is the delectable fish, Cipura, so popular that it is farmed and served up in dozens of city restaurants.
-It is best enjoyed grilled, with a salad of fresh greens and herbs sprinkled with olive oil.
+The holiday destination of Izmir is renowned for its many seafood restaurants, but whatever all tastes are catered for in this city, which is well supplied with extremely affordable, good eateries, particularly along the Kordon Boyu Promenade.
+The local speciality, the delectable fish, Cipura, is so popular that it is farmed and served up in dozens of city restaurants.
+It is best enjoyed grilled, with a salad of fresh greens and herbs and sprinkled with olive oil.
 Reputedly Izmir's top seafood restaurant is the Deniz, while for traditional Turkish, spiced up with belly dancing, head to the Sini Sofrasi restaurant, or Topçu'nun Yeri, a down-to-earth sidewalk cafe.

 Holidaymakers will find that the nightlife in Izmir can be as hectic or as sedate as you wish.
 Most of the after dark action for visitors is centred on the Kordon Boyu, Passport Pier and Karsiyaka, where nightclubs and bars stay open until the early hours.
 1448 Sokak in Alsancak has a number of clubs, and is a popular area for gay nightlife.
 More cultural entertainment is on offer too, like performances of the Aegean Philharmonic Orchestra.
 The city is particularly lively during the annual International Arts Festival, which takes place between June and July, and the carnival-like International Fare at the end of August.

-Izmir boasts some interesting archaeological sites and museums, including the Izmir Museum of Archaeology, but when history and culture begins to pall visitors can relax in the city's parks.
+Izmir boasts some interesting archaeological sites and museums, including the Izmir Museum of Archaeology - for visitors can relax in the city's parks.
 Kulturpark, site of the annual International Fair, provides a good day out all year round with its amusement park, zoo, restaurant and tranquil gardens; Fuar has many restaurants, bars, and kebab stalls.
 Kadifekale castle is a popular attractions, as well as the Teleferik cable car.
 You can also walk along the waterfront promenade or wander the small streets of Alsancak.
 There are numerous opportunities for excursions out of the city.
 Just a short dolmus (mini-bus) ride away to the west is the beautiful Cesme Peninsula with its stretches of sandy beach, where visitors can enjoy watersports or take a boat trip along the coast.
 Various local operators offer day trips into the surrounding countryside, taking in a variety of interesting destinations from thermal baths and fishing villages to the famous Roman ruins of Ephesus.

 Visitors should be aware that temperatures can be extreme in the height of summer.